Dr. Glen J. Hemberger

-For over twenty-five years, Glen J. Hemberger has been active in the areas of conducting, wind band literature, and music education around the globe.
+For over thirty years, Glen J. Hemberger has been active in the areas of conducting, wind band literature, and music education around the globe.
 He has lectured, conducted, adjudicated, and presented at workshops, festivals, honor bands, and conferences on five continents and in over twenty states, and his students continue to make their mark as leading performers and teachers on every level of the educational spectrum.

 As an adjudicator, Professor Hemberger has appeared around the United States, judging locally and nationally for numerous contests and festivals including the Massachusetts Instrumental and Choral Conductors Association, and internationally at the Yamaha European Open in Hamar, Norway and the 2000 Norwegian National Wind Band Championships in Trondheim, Norway.

-Dr. Hemberger has collaborated in concert with a number of noteworthy artists from many idioms, including Philip Smith, John Bruce Yeh, Eugene Rousseau, Adam Frey, Eric Ruske, Ed Shaughnessy, "Blue" Lou Marini, Jr., Bonerama, and Broadway star Ivan Rutherford.
-His work in promoting the work of contemporary composers has led to praise from such legends as Karel Husa, Jack Stamp, and Frank Ticheli, and collaborative concerts with composers Johan de Meij, David Gillingham, and Samuel Hazo.
+Dr. Hemberger has collaborated in concert with a number of noteworthy artists from many idioms, including Philip Smith, John Bruce Yeh, Eugene Rousseau, Adam Frey, Eric Ruske, Ed Shaughnessy, “Blue” Lou Marini, Jr., Bonerama, and Broadway star Ivan Rutherford.
+His work in promoting the work of contemporary composers has led to praise from such legends as Karel Husa, Jack Stamp, and Frank Ticheli, and collaborative concerts with composers Johan de Meij, David Maslanka, David Gillingham, and Samuel Hazo.

 Professor Hemberger continues to contribute to professional journals and publications, writing articles and educational guides for The Instrumentalist, Music Educators Journal, Today’s Music Educator, the Journal of the International Trumpet Guild, and resource guides for ten volumes of the Teaching Music through Performance in Band series.
 Early in his career as a brass player, he was chosen as a member of the Olympic All-American Marching Band at the Games of the XXIIIrd-Olympiad in Los Angeles, was a Drum Corps International World Championship Finalist in Montreal, Canada as a member of the Casper Troopers Drum and Bugle Corps, and performed for the Mexican Police Academy in Mexico City, Mexico.